mothmane/resilience4j-demo/README.md

 ```
 ## producer code

-the producer app is a simple spring boot webflux project exposing  **_/unstable_** endpoint
+the producer app is a simple spring boot webflux project exposing  **_/unstable_** endpoint,
-this endpoint has an  average failure of 20%,
+this endpoint has an  average failure of 20%

 ```java